Sometimes People Who Can't Control Themselves Try to Control Everyone Else

 We might have someone with these characteristics in our close social circles.
 Scratch the surface and see under this covering of demands, threats, and obsessions.
 What’s hiding there is a lack of emotional autonomy.

 Because of this deficiency, they don’t just turn into “controllers,” but also into “takers.”
-That is, sometimes people who are insecure, have low self-esteem, and can’t process their emotions try to “feed themselves” through one or more “givers.”
+That is, sometimes insecure people, have low self-esteem, and can’t process their emotions and try to “feed themselves” through one or more “givers.”

 And as if that weren’t enough, there’s another aspect that’s just as interesting as it is telling.
 There was a study in 2009 by the psychiatrists Friese and Hoffman on the topic.